Park Creek Fire: Events

 On July 19, fire crews protected the Stonewall Mountain Lookout due to the fire crawling closer to the structure.
 A temporary flight restriction was put in place for a five-mile radius around Stonewall Mountain.

 By the start of August, the fire had spread to 4772 acre.
-On August 3, the evacuation orders for Stonewall Creek were removed.
 On August 8, the Forest Service implemented stage one fire restrictions, prohibiting campfires and other fires outside of approved recreation sites and halted smoking outside of buildings, vehicles and recreation sites unless one is in a 3-foot diameter area cleared of all burnable vegetation.

 Starting on September 4, all National Forest Service Lands, roads and trails off of Highway 200 were closed.
 The fire crested on the north side of Arrastra Mountain and in the waters of Dry Creek.

 By September 15, Sucker Creek Road and Copper Creek Road had reopened.